John Boscawen

 John Spencer Boscawen (born December 1956) is a former New Zealand politician.
 He is a member of the ACT New Zealand Party and served as a member of the New Zealand House of Representatives from 2008 to 2011.

-Boscawen briefly served as deputy leader of the ACT Party and Minister of Consumer Affairs from August 2010 until May 2011, and as ACT's parliamentary leader from May 2011 until the 2011 general election.
+Boscawen briefly served as deputy leader of the ACT Party from August 2010 until sometime around the end of 2012, and Minister of Consumer Affairs from August 2010 until May 2011, and as ACT's parliamentary leader from May 2011 until the 2011 general election.

 Business career

 Boscawen was an accountant in the 1980s, but became insolvent after borrowing heavily to invest in the sharemarket before the stockmarket crash of 1987.
 With help from his parents, he was able to return to investing, developing the K-Mart Plaza in Hastings.

 He became an associate member of the New Zealand Business Roundtable.

 Political career

 ACT New Zealand was formed in 1994 and Boscawen became a member the following year.
 In 1996, he stood unsuccessfully for the party in the Epsom electorate.
 He has served on the party's board and has been its treasurer.
 In the 2004 ACT Party leadership election, he backed Stephen Franks to succeed Richard Prebble, over the eventual winner Rodney Hide.

 However, Boscawen would later serve as Hide's Epsom campaign manager for the 2005 election and overall campaign manager in 2008.
 He also donated NZ$100,000 to the party.
 Before entering parliament he was best known for his campaign against the Electoral Finance Act, for which he organised protests and legal action and spent more than NZ$140,000.